Harriet Bosse: Retirement

 After many years of ambitious and successful free-lance acting, Bosse found her options narrowing in the 1930s.
 The Great Depression brought her economic hardship, and, even though she looked younger than her age, most important women's roles were out of her age range.
 Her technique was still often praised, but also sometimes perceived as old-fashioned and mannered, in comparison with the more ensemble-oriented style of the times.
-Finding herself unneeded by any Swedish repertory theatre, she only managed to return as a member of Dramaten by means of skilful persuasion and pointed reminders of her long history there.
-A humble employee at a humble salary, she played only fifteen roles, all minor, during her last ten years at Dramaten, 1933–43.
+Finding herself unneeded by any Swedish repertory theatre, she only managed to return as a member of the Royal Dramatic Theatre by means of skilful persuasion and pointed reminders of her long history there.
+A humble employee at a humble salary, she played only fifteen roles, all minor, during her last ten years at the Royal Dramatic Theatre, 1933–43.

 Retiring from the stage during World War II, Bosse considered moving back to Norway's capital Oslo, the home of her childhood and youth.
 Both her children had settled there.
 The move was delayed for ten years, during which she travelled whenever possible, and when it took place in 1955, she perceived it to be a mistake.
 Her brother Ewald's death in 1956 left her the only survivor of the fourteen children of Anne-Marie and Johann Heinrich Bosse.
 "How I long desperately for Stockholm", she wrote to a friend in 1958.
 "My whole life is there."
-She became chronically melancholy, enduring failing health and bitter memories of the final phase of her career at Dramaten.
+She became chronically melancholy, enduring failing health and bitter memories of the final phase of her career at the Royal Dramatic Theatre.
 She died on 2 November 1961 in Oslo.

 Bosse always guarded her privacy, so much so that the memoir she wrote of her life with Strindberg was deemed to be too uninterestingly discreet to be publishable.